Code-Institute-Submissions/MS2--Memory-Match2/README.md

 ### User stories

 When conducting research into potential customers, the points that came up most frequently were:
-- User wants a game thats easy to follow **Addressed in the goal of the game and rules section**
+- User wants a game thats easy to follow
-- As a user, I want the site to be usable via mobile phone so I can conveniently access it anywhere. **Addressed through responsive mobile first design**
+- As a user, I want the site to be usable via mobile phone so I can conveniently access it anywhere.
-- User would prefer a more or less challenging to cater to various abilities **Addressed with levels option**
+- User would prefer a more or less challenging to cater to various abilities
-- As a user, sound isn't imperitive, but its a thoughtful touch and must have option to start and stop **Addressed with click start and pause music**
+- As a user, sound isn't imperitive, but its a thoughtful touch and must have option to start and stop
+- Users expect that the cards will be in pairs and can all be accessed
+- When a user wins or loses they need to be notified
+- Users need to have some kind of stakes, like time running out

 ### Strategy
 To draw potential players in with colours and layout, then keep them with the game itself as they try to beat the levels.